syseleven/nextcloud-tools/README.md

 Also, the script currently does **not** support the decryption of files in the trashbin that have been deleted from external storage as Nextcloud creates zero byte files when deleting such a file instead of copying over its actual content.

+**Windows users:** This script heavily relies on pattern matching which assumes that forward slashes (`/`) are used as the path separators instead of backslashes (`/`).
+When providing paths to the script either in the configuration or through the command line then please make sure to replace all backslashes with forward slashes.

 ## Debug Tooling

 **The debug tooling only supports older versions of the Nextcloud Server Side Encryption.
 Use the [rescue tooling](#rescue-tooling) instead which is kept up-to-date.**